nobu-maeda/n3xb/specs/maker-note/maker-note.md

 There are two ways for the Maker Order Note to specify an exchange rate, by providing a hard `limit_rate` that a taker must use to take the order, or to allow for a `market_offset_pct` from a market rate.
 Both `limit_rate` and `market_offset_pct` shall not be set at the same time, or the Maker Order Note shall be considered invalid.

 If `market_offset_pct` is provided, the Maker must also provide a list of approved `market_oracles` that a taker can use to query for market exchange rate where the offset will be based off of.
 It is ultimately up to the Maker to respond to the Taker's Take message on whether the final determined exchange rate is acceptable before going into the Trade Phase with the Taker.

+## Discoverability

+To ensure discoverability and robustness before potentially entering into a Trade Phase, Maker should make sure to have a Relay List Metadata Note ([NIP-65](https://github.com/nostr-protocol/nips/blob/master/65.md)) for every Nostr relay it is publishing a Maker Order Note to.

 ## Updates
 Maker Order Notes shall be updatable via [NIP-16 Replaceable Events](https://github.com/nostr-protocol/nips/blob/master/16.md).
 This is especially important if `partial_take` is specified as the amounts needs to be updated as liquidity is taken.
 Clients should take care of any potential race conditions, including scenarios where Taker decide to take an offer the Maker considers expired and/or invalid, by sending a Peer Message.
 Client should at least verify the Trade-UUID and also the trade details before determining whether to accept, initiate the trade and take the Order Notes off the relays.